SAVA: Scalable Learning-Agnostic Data Valuation: Abstract

 \section{Abstract}

-Selecting suitable data for training machine learning models is crucial since large, web-scraped, real datasets contain noisy artifacts that affect the quality and relevance of individual data points.
-These artifacts will impact the performance and generalization of the model.
+Selecting data for training machine learning models is crucial since large, web-scraped, real datasets contain noisy artifacts that affect the quality and relevance of individual data points.
+These noisy artifacts will impact model performance.
 We formulate this problem as a data valuation task, assigning a value to data points in the training set according to how similar or dissimilar they are to a clean and curated validation set.
-Recently, \emph{LAVA} ~\citep{just2023lava} successfully demonstrated the use of optimal transport (OT) between a large noisy training dataset and a clean validation set, to value training data efficiently, without the dependency on model performance.
-However, the \emph{LAVA} algorithm requires the whole dataset as an input, this limits its application to large datasets.
+Recently, \emph{LAVA}~\citep{just2023lava} demonstrated the use of optimal transport (OT) between a large noisy training dataset and a clean validation set, to value training data efficiently, without the dependency on model performance.
+However, the \emph{LAVA} algorithm requires the entire dataset as an input, this limits its application to larger datasets.
 Inspired by the scalability of stochastic (gradient) approaches which carry out computations on \emph{batches} of data points instead of the entire dataset, we analogously propose \emph{SAVA}, a scalable variant of \emph{LAVA} with its computation on batches of data points.
 Intuitively, \emph{SAVA} follows the same scheme as \emph{LAVA} which leverages the hierarchically defined OT for data valuation.
 However, while \emph{LAVA} processes the whole dataset, \emph{SAVA} divides the dataset into batches of data points, and carries out the OT problem computation on those batches.
-We perform extensive experiments, to demonstrate that \emph{SAVA} can scale to large datasets with millions of data points and doesn't trade off data valuation performance.
+Moreover, our theoretical derivations on the trade-off of using entropic regularization for OT problems include refinements of prior work.
+We perform extensive experiments, to demonstrate that \emph{SAVA} can scale to large datasets with millions of data points and does not trade off data valuation performance.
+Our code is available at \url{https://github.com/skezle/sava}.